bekk/bekk-christmas/post/functional/functors-redux.md

 ---
 ## Functor as a context

 In the previous article I said you could think of a functor as a structure or container that has a mapping function.
-This is not stricly wrong as it is one way of thinking about a concept but can be confusing as it does not fit all situations.
-For example a functions canin some cases be a functor.
-A structure might give us thoughts about data structures or types and container is fitting when talking about lists or other types that can contain data.
+This is not stricly wrong as it is one way of thinking about the concept, but can be confusing as it does not fit all situations.
+For example a functions can in some cases be a functor.
+A structure might give us thoughts about data structures or types.
+Containers is fitting when talking about lists or other types that can contain data.
 Is a function a structure or container?
 For this reason it is common to refer to some of the general concepts and abstractions we use in FP (functor, monad etc.) as contexts which has some properties.

-[Notat om abstraksjon og forskjeller mellom CT abstraksjonen og abstraksjonen vi bruker i programmeringen.]

 ## The functor laws